 Toledo’s cathedral is the most beautiful example of Gothic style in Spain, after Burgos (which is the second most prominent Gothic cathedral in Europe after Cologne).
 Construction began in 1227 and lasted for 3 centuries.
 It was built on top of a Mosque, which had been built on top of a Visigoth cathedral.
 In fact, a “Mozarabic mass” is still held here by papal permission.
 The cathedral dominates the skyline, with its Gothic tower and flying buttresses.
 The interior is a blend of various styles, from Gothic to Baroque, to Mudéjar.
-Paintings from many of the masters including El Greco, Titian, Van Dyck and Goya grace the walls.
+Paintings from many masters, including El Greco, Titian, Van Dyck, and Goya, grace the walls.

 Alcázar in Spanish translates as “Fortified Palace,” and Toledo’s Alcázar was indeed the former military residence of Charles V. It stands on the same site of former Roman, Visigoth and Moorish fortresses.
 The Alcázar structure has been battered and abused throughout history, and in fact, was almost burned to the ground in the middle of fierce fighting during the Spanish Civil War.
 It now houses the Army Museum and is the second most prominent structure in the Toledo skyline.

 Deceptively modest from the outside, this lovely synagogue dating back to the 1300s boasts delicate Mudéjar arches and Moorish geometric friezes.
 It’s a small gem in the old town and contains a fascinating museum dedicated to Sephardi culture.
-The Sephardis were the Spanish Jews, expelled in 1492.
-Amazingly, today, the scattered Sephardi communities still speak “Ladino”, a hybrid of medieval Spanish and Hebrew.
+The Sephardic were the Spanish Jews, expelled in 1492.
+Amazingly, today, the scattered Sephardi communities still speak “Ladino,” a hybrid of medieval Spanish and Hebrew.

-Called “The Moor’s workshop”, it is actually a Mudéjar palace housing a Tile and Ceramics Museum.
-It was used as a workshop during the 1300s by the workers and craftsmen who were building the cathedral.
+Called “The Moor’s workshop,” it is actually a Mudéjar palace housing a Tile and Ceramics Museum.
+It was used as a workshop during the 1300s by the workers and craftsmen building the cathedral.